rzl-app/ziggy/README.md

 php artisan rzl-ziggy:generate --types
 ```

-To make your IDE aware that Ziggy's `route()` helper is available globally, and to type it correctly, add a declaration like this in a `.d.ts` file somewhere in your project:
+To make your IDE aware that Rzl Ziggy's `route()` helper is available globally, and to type it correctly, add a declaration like this in a `.d.ts` file somewhere in your project:

 ```ts
 import { route as routeFn } from 'rzl-app-ziggy';